52North/wpsclient4arcgis/README.md

 # License

-The WPS Client fo ArcGIS is published under The Apache Software License, Version 2.0.
+The WPS Client for ArcGIS is published under The Apache Software License, Version 2.0.

 # Changelog